Best Web Development Books Review for Design, Coding and Usability

 The CSS Anthology: 101 Essential Tips, Tricks & Hacks

 When they say there is a 101 Essential Tips, they aren’t kidding.
-There are so many get tips, tricks and techniques to get results like rounded corners, drop down menus and W3C friendly code.
+There are so many great tips, tricks and techniques.
+Covering some of the new elements like rounded corners, drop down menus, and W3C friendly code.

 CSS Runners Up: